sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 Once you've completed the prerequisites, you’re ready to start building your first automation.
 You can start with a pre-built Welcome Series and make it your own, or start from scratch by selecting **Custom Automation**.

 <call-out>
+​
 Click tracking is now available for automation emails.
-To enable click tracking for automation emails created prior to 7/16, pause the automation and set it to live once again.
+To enable click tracking for automations created prior to 7/16, pause the automation and set it to live once again.
+Click tracking will populate data from 7/16/2020 onward regardless of when it is set live.

 </call-out>